Sam and Tyler are best friends.

 Mailman Brady is touched by Tyler’s letters.

 The letters are received by McDaniels (Jeffrey Johnson), an alcoholic postman who lost custody of his child and has little faith.
 Easily, McDaniel friends Tyler and his mom, Maddy (Robyn Lively), and begins reading Tyler’s letters.
 They don’t immediately rekindle his own faith, just helps him better understand the kid.
 Also in Tyler’s life are best friend Sam (too precious Bailee Madison) and her grumpy grandpa Mr. Perryfield (Ralph Waite, from “The Waltons”).
 In school, rough Sam beats up an intolerant jerk who is teasing Tyler, while Grandpa explains to Tyler that he’s God’s warrior.
-Grandpa explains this while wearing “Russian” costume and makeup.
+Grandpa explains this while wearing a “Russian” costume and makeup.
 He then gives Tyler fake eyebrows, which passes as whimsy in this film.

 Tyler checks out his new eyebrows.